 Level 3: Dojo Rewards

-Students positive behaviour will be rewarded cumatively as they receive more Green Dojos, according to the Dojo Rewards (Appendix C).
-Special attention to be paid to 30 Green Dojos, where class masters will give out a certificate to the student to be celebrated in assembly and taken home to be shared with parents/guardians.
-For 100 Green Dojos, the Head of School shall award a certificate to the student to be celebrated in assembly and taken home to be shared with parents/guardians.
+Students’ positive behaviour will be rewarded according to the Dojo Rewards procedure (Appendix C).
+Special attention to be paid to 30 Green Dojos, where class masters will give out a certificate to the student to be celebrated in assembly and taken home to be shared with parents/carers.
+For 100 Green Dojos, the Head of School shall award a certificate to the student to be celebrated in assembly and taken home to be shared with parents/carers.

-Level 4: Star of the WeekAs well as the Primary School Class Dojo system, class masters will also put forward children to be nominated for a special ‘Star of the Week’ award.
-The criteria for this may vary and includes, but is not limited to; ● outstanding demonstration of a School Value. ● outstanding effort in classwork/homework. ● outstanding progress in classwork/homework. ● outstanding classwork/homework.
+Level 4: Star of the WeekBesides the Primary School Class Dojo system, class masters will also put forward children to be nominated for a special ‘Star of the Week’ award.
+The criteria for this award may vary and include, but are not limited to:

-Each Head of Stage will announce a ‘Star of the Week’ for their Stage in weekly assemblies, where appropriate, and ‘Star of the Week’ certificates to be displayed in the Primary School.
+Each Head of Stage will announce a ‘Star of the Week’ for their Stage in weekly assemblies.
+‘Star of the Week’ certificates will be displayed in the Primary School.

-Although the school believes in a positive approach to behaviour management, on occasion sanctions may need to be applied (Appendix D).
+Although the school believes in a positive approach to behaviour management, occasionally sanctions may need to be applied (Appendix D).
 It is the responsibility of all staff to deal with such incidents wherever they occur around the school.
-This is for the mutual benefit of all students and staff.
 Members of staff need to work together by supporting the Senior Management Team (SMT) and ensuring that the rules are adhered to both in and out of the classroom.
 The benefit of an effective sanctions policy should be to encourage greater consistency in addressing incidents of unacceptable behaviour/poor standards of work.
 The staff should make sure the student understands the school rules and expectations.
 Below are the steps for sanctions.

 Level 1: Warning

-Before teachers start using the Class Dojo system, make sure the student understands the rules and expectations.
+Before teachers start using the Class Dojo system, they need to make sure the student understands the rules and expectations.
 The student should be given the chance to correct the non-productive behaviour before escalation and will be encouraged and supported to continue positive behaviour.